-Our current stock option agreements for our officers provide that the optionholder will receive credit for an additional 12 months of service when calculating the number of shares of our common stock that vest after a change in control of FormFactor where the officer's employment is terminated without cause within 12 months following the change in control transaction.
+Our current stock option agreements provide for 12 months of accelerated vesting for shares of our common stock granted to our officers upon a change in control of FormFactor where the officer's employment is terminated without cause within 12 months following the change in control transaction.
 For additional information, see "- Employee Benefit Plans and Option Grants."

-We have entered into an agreement with Mr. Hatsukano, our Senior Vice President of Asia-Pacific Operations and the President of FormFactor K.K., that provides that if his employment is terminated, he will receive a severance payment equal to one month's base salary for each year of service with us with service for partial years to be prorated.
+We have entered into an agreement with Mr. Hatsukano, our Senior Vice President and the President of FormFactor Asia-Pacific, that provides that if his employment is terminated, he will receive a severance payment equal to one month's base salary for each year of service with us with service for partial years to be prorated.
 If Mr. Hatsukano's employment is terminated for reasons other than cause, he will receive an additional lump sum payment equal to one month's base salary.